-In order enhance the to collaboration between industry and education institution, the city Kitakyushu established the Kitakyushu Science and Research Park (KSRP) in April 2001.
-According to Manufactured Imports and Investment Promotion Organization (MIPRO)9, the Kitakyushu Science and Research Park (KSRP), located in the Hibikino area, district of Wakamatsu, Kitakyushu, is a cluster of universities and research institutes that play a central role in the development of advanced science technology.
+In order enhance the to collaboration between industry and education institution, the city of Kitakyushu established the Kitakyushu Science and Research Park (KSRP) in April 2001.
+According to Manufactured Imports and Investment Promotion Organization (MIPRO), the Kitakyushu Science and Research Park (KSRP), located in the Hibikino area, district of Wakamatsu, Kitakyushu, is a cluster of universities and research institutes that play a central role in the development of advanced science technology.

 The Kitakyushu Industry and Economics Bureau Trade Promotion Division also provided statement that KSRP is an academic hub, implementing the goal of the advancement of science and technology.
 As per May 1st 2011, KSRP educates 2,354 students including 525 overseas students, employs 150 teaching staff members, 162 researchers, and contains 60 enterprises.

-Figure 2.
-The KSRP area viewed from above Source: www.ksrp.or.jp t the moment, KSRP provides a base for 4 (four) universities consisting national. municipal, and universities as well as research institutes.
+2nd International Conference on Engineering and Technology Development (ICETD 2013) Universitas Bandar Lampung Faculty of Engineering and Faculty of Computer Science t the moment, KSRP provides a base for 4 (four) universities consisting national. municipal, and private universities as well as research institutes.
 As a coordinator of the companies and universities/research institutes in the KSRP, the Kitakyushu Foundation for the Advancement of Industry Science and Technology (FAIS) was established.
 FAIS provides support for national and international research and development institutes and universities, enabling them to make full use of all that is available at KSRP.
 The government also sets up goals for the KSRP which are to become a core academic research center in Asia and to promote creation of new industries and further development of technology.